Skip to main content

 no

-(info) Contact your ALIS support if you are having issues creating the ALIS custom format.
+Contact your CORTEX Service support if you are having issues creating the CORTEX Service custom format.

-Here you can download an Example import sheet - Unzip the sheet and modify the details accordingly.
+Here you can download an example import sheet.
+Unzip the file and modify the sheet accordingly.

 Photometric Test sample.zip